elatorres/PR_08_gRPC_03_tsl/README.md

 To run this example we need to place the private key and the certificate in the directory of the executable Server.
 And the certificate on the directory of the executable Client.

-If everything is OK then building and running the Server first and then the client woukd show the demonstration.
+If everything is OK then building and running the Server first and then the client would show the demonstration.

 Regards.